Engin-Boot/pong-stage-lavandesh/Stage0/Score Keeper.md

-# -give-this-module-a-name
+# Score-Keeper

 ## Feature

-What part of the game does this module deliver?
+This module takes care of scores in the game and declare winner

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Register point for players

 Given -give-initial-values-and-conditions

 When -event-happens

 Then -module-does-this

-### -add-scenario-if-needed
+### Scenario: Declare Winner

+Given -give-initial-values-and-conditions

+When -event-happens

+Then -module-does-this